cassioneri/calendar/README.md

 interested in the case specified by the C++ Standard (previous paragraph), ready to copy-and-paste implementations can be seen in the benchmark links above.

-The configurable features allow even better performance than showed by the benchmarks above, at the expense of diverging from the C++ Standard choices on types, range of dates and epoch.
-Best performance is achieved when only dates after 0000-Mar-01 are allowed.
+The configurable features allow even better performance than showed by the benchmarks above at the expense of diverging from the C++ Standard choices on types, range of dates and epoch.
+The best performance is achieved when only dates after 0000-Mar-01 are allowed.

 ## Design choices